tflatischler/blog/content/posts/my-first-post.md

 draft: false
 ---

-Welcome to my blog!
-This is my first post.
+# Welcome!

-Feel free to edit this content and make it your own.
+This is my first blog post on tflatischler.com!
+This blog is for people interested in tech (SBCs, Linux, Raspberry Pi, AI & ML, Python,...).